filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

 * Tensor-valued diffusion encodign with linear, planar and spherical b-tensors
   * The linear b-tensor encoding includes two variants: trapezoids and a x-channel of the spherical variant
   * All waveforms are compensated for concomitant gradients
-  * All waveforms are hard-coded and there is no need for a custom waveform library
+  * All waveforms are compiled into the sequence and there is no need for a custom waveform library
 * B-values up to 2000 s/mm<sup>2</sup>
 * Simultaneous multislice (SMS) according to Siemens product implementation (v1.18 and later)
+* All conventional functions of ep2d_diff are maintained (GRAPPA, partial-Fourier, IR-pulses etc.)

 _More advanced variants of the FWF may be shared/supported in the future!_
 <br/>